PhamNguyen18/academic-kickstart/content/authors/admin/_index.md

 ---

 Welcome!
 I am a former physics graduate student with an interest in data science.
 I graduated with a BSc in Astrophysics from Michigan State University where I studied lunar materials from the Apollo missions in collaboration with Albion College.
 In graduate school, I studied the dynamics of lunar accretion disks.
 Over the past year, I have decided to switch gears and am now exploring data science and machine learning.
 When I'm not noodling with data, I enjoy photography both [space and terrestrial](https://pixelfed.social/LunaAndTerra)!

-Note: This website is still under heavy construction